ascensionra/EnergyPricing/README.md

 # EnergyPricing
-Collection of datasets for aggregating into a comprehensive energy price resource
+Collection of python tools for aggregating EIA API data into a comprehensive energy price resource

 Module/eia.py
 *******************************